opencog/docker/opencog/lang-pairs/README.md

 C. Go to the `submit` tab, and run `run/2-word-pairs/pair-submit.sh`

-D. Wait until the telnet stats clear ...
-   This may take hours or days, depending on the dataset.

-E. Go to the `cogsrv` tab, and poke around in the AtomSpace
+D. Go to the `cogsrv` tab, and poke around in the AtomSpace, as desired.
+It will take a while for processing to complete.
+So, for example, as you wait, you can look at the Atoms piling up:
 ```
 (cog-report-counts)
 ```
+E. Go to the `telnet` tab, and wait until the telnet stats clear ...
+   This may take hours or days, depending on the dataset.
+   Basically, the system is busy chewing on the data files, and the stats report remains busy until that work is done.

-F. Go to the `cogsrv` tab, and perform batch MI calculations This may take minutes or hours, depending on the dataset.
+F. Go to the `cogsrv` tab, and perform batch MI calculations.
+   This may take minutes or hours, depending on the dataset.
+   It is best not to start these until counting is done.
 ```
 (define ala (make-any-link-api))
 (define aca (add-count-api ala))